Shuiye1016/BursTP/README.md

 # BursTP
-A Deep Burst Time Prediction Framework for Information Diffusion in Social Networks
+BursTP: Burst Time Prediction Service for Information Diffusion in Social Networks

 ## Description
 Our BursTP is implemented mainly based on the following libraries (see the README file in source code folder for more details):